-A few years ago photographer Paul Rocheleau and author David Larkin visited the museum and toured the gardens in search of material for a new book.
-As a result, a stunning photo of the back of The Bidwell House taken from the herb garden graces the front cover of a book entitled Country Acres, published by Houghton Mifflin.
-In addition, a large photo of the interior of the 1836-carriage barn, displaying herbs drying after harvest, has also been included.
-And on the rear cover is the picture of produce from the heirloom vegetable garden on the front porch.
+Photographer Paul Rocheleau and author David Larkin visited the Museum and toured the gardens in search of material for a new book.
+As a result, a stunning photo of the back of the Bidwell House taken from the herb garden graces the front cover of a book entitled Country Acres: Country Wisdom for the Working Landscape (Houghton Mifflin, 1998).
+In addition, a large photo of the interior of the Carriage Barn, displaying herbs drying after harvest, has also been included.
+On the rear cover is the picture of produce from the heirloom vegetable garden on the front porch.

 Country Acres is about the history and culture of country life and is the second in a series of handsomely illustrated books about country ways.
-Author David Larkin is also the editor-designer of the best selling Barn and Shaker as well as the author of Farm, among many other illustrated books.
-Photographer Paul Rocheleau is noted for his excellent work for Antiques Magazine.
+Author David Larkin is also the co-author of the best-selling Barn: The Art of a Working Building (with Elric Endersby and Alexander Greenwood) and Shaker: Life, Work, and Art (with June Sprigg) as well as the author of Farm: The Vernacular Tradition of Working Buildings, among many other illustrated books.
+Berkshire photographer Paul Rocheleau is noted for his excellent work for The Magazine Antiques.